CleverNamesTaken/Mousetrap/TUTORIAL.md

 When rawdogging a terminal, I like my output to remain clean, so I will frequently type `clear` or `clr`.

 With Mousetrap, we can use the command `:Clear`.
 This is a ton of typing though, so this command is also mapped to `Ctrl a`.
 Note that this mapping removes the ability to increment the number under your cursor.
-These, and other keymappings can be customized in `mousetrap.lua`.
+These, and other keymappings can be customized in `plugin/mousetrap.lua`.

 ```